413x5/mx-wcc24-rs/staking-contract/README.md

 ### Steps

 1. Contract Setup (Owner Only):
-   - Call `issue_reward_token` with 0.05 EGLD to issue the SNOW reward token
+   - Call `IssueRewardToken` with 0.05 EGLD to issue the SNOW reward token
-   - Call `set_reward_token_local_mint_role` to set up minting permissions
+   - Call `SetRewardTokenLocalMintRole` to set up minting permissions

 2. To stake tokens:
-   - Call `stake_token_winter` by sending an amount of WINTER tokens
+   - Call `StakeTokenWinter` by sending an amount of WINTER tokens

-3. To distribute rewards:
+3. To manage reward distribution:
-   - Call `distribute_rewards` once per epoch to distribute SNOW rewards to all stakers
+   - Call `DistributeRewards` once per epoch to distribute SNOW rewards
-   - Automatic distribution can be implemented in a cron job by calling `distribute_rewards` every 24h
+   - Automatic distribution can be implemented in a cron job
+   - Call `SetRewardAddress` with a custom address to receive rewards at a different address

 4. To query information:
-   - Use `get_stake_info` to view all the staked tokens info
+   - Use `GetStakeInfo` to view all the staked tokens info
-   - Use `get_reward_token_id` to get the SNOW token identifier
+   - Use `GetRewardTokenId` to get the SNOW token identifier
-   - Use `get_last_reward_epoch` to check when rewards were last distributed
+   - Use `GetLastRewardEpoch` to check when rewards were last distributed
+   - Use `GetRewardAddress` to get the address where a user's rewards are sent

 ## Implementation